SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 automatically do it, if this is intentional or not I am unsure.
 The driving, which is much smoother than the walking, still has some issues, feeling a lot less smooth than the original sleeping dogs for some reason.
 Making it more reactive to input and slightly upping the horizontal handling on all vehicles should fix this.

+ 2. (2)[Unconfirmed] XP Modifiers ->
+Different kills, whether it is with a vehicle, gun, melee, a type of kill, environment, headshot etc, there should be modifiers to the default 25XP.

 - Safehouse and Customization:
 - Racket Tech Tree: